 Our partners are a humbling reminder of the importance of our work.
 Leading sustainability voices have attached their names and sterling reputations to our efforts, including:

 Mr. Roger Ballentine - President of Green Strategies, Change the Pallet’s lead advisor served President Clinton as Chairman of the White House Climate Change Task Force and Deputy Assistant to the President for Environmental Initiatives.
 He is a force in fighting climate change globally.

 Connect4Climate - Change the Pallet is deeply honored to be a Knowledgeable Partner of this prestigious project of the World Bank.
 Connect4Climate takes on climate change by empowering people to act through its powerful global platform.
 Connect4Climate published an article we wrote on their website: http://bit.ly/c4cpallet

 AASHE - Change the Pallet is a member of The Association for the Advancement of Sustainability in Higher Education (AASHE), which gives voice to students and administrators, and accelerates the scaling of technologies and strategies to reduce emissions and waste.

-ICLEI - Change the Pallet works closely with ICLEI - Local Governments for Sustainability, a global nonprofit that develops strategies for cities to reduce emissions and reach their sustainability goals.
-ICLEI published an article we wrote on their website: http://bit.ly/icleipallet
+ICLEI USA - Change the Pallet works closely with ICLEI - Local Governments for Sustainability USA, a global nonprofit that develops strategies for cities to reduce emissions and reach their sustainability goals.
+ICLEI USA published an article we wrote on their website: http://bit.ly/icleipallet

 Our promise is to work with integrity and passion to create positive, systemic change and reduce carbon emissions massively.